-Note: This section is very hand-wavy
+Bemerkung: This section is very hand-wavy

-To replace Elgg's default user authentication system, a plugin could replace the default login action with its own.
-Better would be to register a PAM handler using register\pam\handler() which handles the authentication of the user based on the new requirements.
+To replace Elgg's default user authentication system, a plugin would have to replace the default action with its own through register_action().
+It would also have to register its own pam handler using register_pam_handler().